We-Inspire/WIConnect-laravel/README.md

-# Welcome to WIConnect for laravel!
+# Welcome to WIConnect for Laravel!

 ## Introduction
-WIConnect is a product of three students, who are very interested in technologies for web-development.
-This project is an interface for laravel to send data to a node.js server.
+WIConnect is a product of three students, who are very interested in web-technologies.
+This project is an interface for Laravel to send data to a Node.JS server.

 ## Installation